despiteallobjections/amigo/doc/parallelism.md

 build -a -v std` (i.e., re-build the entire standard library without caching, and print packages as they're compiled).

-Even though there's tons of packages to compile, you'll almost always notice a small stutter in output near the beginning, shortly after "runtime" is printed.
+Even though there are tons of packages to compile, you'll almost always notice a small stutter in output near the beginning, shortly after "runtime" is printed.
 This is because a lot of packages depend on package runtime, and it has a very large linker object.
 So the entire build graph stalls waiting for package runtime's linker object, even though `go build -a -v std` never even invokes cmd/link.

 ### Example: `go build -a -n runtime/cgo`